EDUCATIONAL PROJECTS INC. Location: Suite 301 Medico-Dental Building, 1396 St. Catherine Street, Montréal. Manager: Harry J. Halperin.

 Even its beginning was different.
 Unlike the other Canadian publishers of wartime graphic periodicals, this effort was not simply an opportunistic response to the Mackenzie-King government’s imposition of the War Exchange Conservation Act in December 1940 although the act likely gave the final boost that Educational Projects needed to get it started.
 The concept for Canadian Heroes originated about 1937/1938, and about three years of research went into its development until finally the first issued appeared in October 1942.

-There were no fantastic, or super hero stories in Canadian Heroes.
+There were no fantasy, or super hero stories in Canadian Heroes.
 “Canada Jack” was the only fiction item and it is best described as realistic fiction.
 It sometimes strayed into the crime and espionage genres but it was also a vehicle for instructing readers in how to help the war effort and offered cautionary tales.
-Canadian Heroes one fault was that it tended to be too instructive which must have hurt its popularity.
+It might be that Canadian Heroes tended to be too instructive, and that mught have hurt its popularity.

 None of its sister publications were so completely Canadian.
-“Johnny Canuck” notwithstanding, other periodicals were diffident about exposing their Canadianess.
+“Johnny Canuck” notwithstanding, they were diffident about exposing their Canadianess.
 Most of their heroes had either obscure backgrounds or were American or British.
-It’s clear that the publishers of Canadian Heroes had no such inhibit6ions.
+It’s clear that the publishers of Canadian Heroes had no such inhibitions.
 They were comfortable with actual heroic acts by actual Canadians.
 Even “Canada Jack” had all of his adventures in Canada.
 Canadian Heroes seems almost unCanadian in its Canadianess.

 The contributors to Canadian Heroes were fairly typical of the industry.
 Sid Barron, George M. Rae and Joseph Hillenbrand were as good as any in the business.
 Hillenbrand had a more static style than either Barron or Rae, but that should not disguise the fact he was an excellent illustrator.
-Otherwise the quality of illustration was as uneven as you find elsewhere.
+Otherwise the quality of illustration was as uneven as you’d find elsewhere.
 Unfortunately, the cover illustrators were never identified.
 Although it is likely that Sid Barron and George M. Rae were the principal illustrators, there is plenty of evidence that lesser talents were also involved.
 The writers are, today, mostly unknown.
-The extensive use of initials prompts one to ask if they were newspaper journalists using Canadian Heroes as a source of supplementary income.
+The extensive use of initials prompts one to ask if they were newspaper journalists using Canadian Heroes as a source of supplementary income which they wanted to keep hidden from their employers.

 Canadian Heroes suggests that Educational Projects either had or quickly developed close ties with the Mackenzie-King Government.
 The periodical contains multiple letters from government members exhorting readers to be good citizens, and on occasion messages from them were included in features like “Bos’n Bill.”